 Should you wish to contact Research and Enterprise with a question relating to covid-19 contingency planning in relation to research specifically, please email UoY Research Contingency, noting that we will respond as soon as we are able and have the relevant information and decisions required.

-All of Research and Enterprise’s teams are now working from home.
+All of Research & Enterprise’s teams are working from home.
 Operations are running smoothly in the circumstances and access to our systems (e.g. Worktribe, Pure and Agresso) is working well.
 This means that the majority of our usual business processes and points of contact remain exactly the same as usual.
 Further information and reminders of contact details were sent to departmental research administrators on 20 March by Dr David McBeth, Director of Research and Enterprise.

+As campus facilities become more accessible, specific access requirements should be handled within the relevant departments.
 Even if you don’t need to access campus to complete your proposed project, we still need to be made aware of your COVID-19 application and a very light touch additional step has been created to help you do this by completing the Covid-19 Research Funding applications form.
 Completing this form will also give the necessary oversight to enable the relevant Associate Dean for Research to sign your Institutional Letter of Support where required.